Sougata Roy

 Governance became real when the agent went live.

 Twenty-six years of enterprise systems work shapes this site.
-Twelve of those years were inside environments where governance was not optional.
+Thirteen of those years were inside environments where governance was not optional.

 The work revealed a recurring gap.
 Teams thought their governance covered the deployment because logs, access controls, and review processes existed.
 When the accountability question arrived, the written record was often thinner than the control stack.